pawelgawron3/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-The third Odin's project, a simple Rock-Paper-Scissors game built with vanilla JavaScript.
+The third TOP's project, a simple Rock-Paper-Scissors game built with vanilla JavaScript.